maxwellhadley/node-red-contrib-rfxcom/README.md

 **rfx-meter** Receives messages from wireless energy monitors such as OWL

-**rfx-detector** Receives messages from wireless intruder and smoke detectors. **This node and the associated software must not be used in situations where loss of or damage to property, or the avoidance of injury or death, may depend on its correct operation**
+**rfx-detector** Receives messages from wireless intruder and smoke detectors.
+**This node and the associated software must not be used in situations where the avoidance of damage to or loss of property, or protection from risk of injury or death, may depend on its correct operation.**

 **rfx-PT2262-in** Receives messages from devices using the PT2262 chipset.
 Many no-name remote controls and alarm systems use these chips